Product Specialists are available

 Without a common genetic code underlying the family, it was hard to know how medications for mood, aggression, and focus would work for each unique child.
 Often, they didn’t work at all.

 Initially, when her pediatrician recommended Hardy’s Daily Essential Nutrients, Annalisa wasn’t immediately sold.
-She was skeptical about micronutrients, even though they were backed by numerous university studies for safety and effectiveness.
+She was skeptical about using our micronutrients, even though numerous university studies backed them for safety and effectiveness.

-“When Dr. Shannon suggested Daily Essential Nutrients, we were very skeptical at first, because we had tried so many things.
+Annalisa took some of her kids to see world-renowned holistic practitioner and author of "Please Don't Label My Child", Dr. Scott Shannon.
+“When Dr. Shannon suggested Daily Essential Nutrients, we were very skeptical at first because we had tried so many things.
 We had tried so many supplements and a number of medications.
 But we wanted to say we tried everything, so we gave it a try.”

-Shortly after her son began taking the micronutrients however, she noticed a very noticeable change in his mood and behavior.
+Shortly after her son began taking the micronutrients, however, she noticed big changes in his mood and behavior.

 “We were all amazed.
-The school was amazed, we were amazed at home,” Annalisa enthused.
+The school was amazed; we were amazed at home,” Annalisa shares in the following video interview

 Annalisa’s child, who had never been able to find the right medication that worked for him, was finally seeing results with this specialized blend of broad-spectrum micronutrients.